igroff/epiquery/README.md

 ### Querying

 #### MySQL
-In order to query against the configued MySQL server the path to the template needs to contain the string 'mysql' (no quotes).
+In order to query against the configured MySQL server the path to the template needs to contain the string 'mysql' (no quotes).
 This string can occur anywhere in the path to the template, including the file name of the template.